lovrosdu/klor/doc/02-syntax.md

 ```

 and denotes that each `<expr>` is located at `<role>`.
-Role expressions can be nested arbitrarily, but a Klor expression is only located at the role specified by the innermost enclosing role annotation, which we call the **active role** for that Klor expression.
+Role expressions can be nested arbitrarily, but a Klor expression is only located at the role specified by the innermost enclosing role annotation, which we call the **active role** for that expression.
 This works in a manner similar to lexical scope, with the active role propagating to all appropriate subexpressions of `<expr>` (just like a lexical binding's scope propagates to all subexpressions, unless shadowed).
 For example, in the Klor expression `(Ana x (Bob y (Cal z)))`: